icrto/xML/README.md

 ## Architecture
 <p align="justify">
-  With the advent of Deep Learning, in particular Convolutional Neural Networks, there is also a growing demand for Interpretability/Explainability of these highly complex and abstract models.
+With the advent of Deep Learning, in particular Convolutional Neural Networks, there is also a growing demand for Interpretability/Explainability of these highly complex and abstract models, mainly in highly regulated areas such as medicine.
 Several interpretability methods have already been proposed, and these are for the most part post-model methods, i.e. methods applied after the main (classification) model is trained.
 </p>

 <p align="justify">